-Note: To get the most life out of an InReach, or other satcomm device, power it on only when you need to send a message, or waypoint.
-Once you’ve sent your message, or waypoint, turn it off.
+Note: To get the most life out of an InReach, or other satcomm device, power it on only when you need to send a message or waypoint.
+Once you’ve sent your message or waypoint, turn it off.

 Comparing Garmin’s InReach with a PLB: General Thoughts

 My activities range from running and hiking through to major expeditions in extreme environments.
-For general day to day use where I’m in well known area frequented by many people, and with easy access to roads and facilities, I find little use for a PLB.
-In most cases a satellite GPS messenger is more than adequate for keeping in touch with people, with my mobile phone used in case of an emergency.
+For general day-to-day use where I’m in well-known area frequented by many people, and with easy access to roads and facilities, I find little use for a PLB.
+In most cases, a satellite GPS messenger is more than adequate for keeping in touch with people, with my mobile phone used in case of an emergency.

 When travelling to those more distant, truly wild and uninhabited environments, I pack both my InReach and a PLB.
-The kind of activities I’m talking about here include backcountry skiing, navigation exercises in mountains and national parks, and long distance hiking treks that take me many miles from habitation and infrastructure.
+The kind of activities I’m talking about here include backcountry skiing, navigation exercises in mountains and national parks, and long-distance hiking treks that take me many miles from habitation and infrastructure.

-For most hikers whose journeys don’t travel far from local recovery and rescue, and InReach and phone will suffice.
+For most hikers whose journeys don’t travel far from local recovery and rescue, and InReach and a smartphone will suffice.
 InReach vs PLB: which is best?
 To be honest, they’re both excellent devices that have a specific use and, as long as you understand the limitations of both, they’ll work well for you.